Office of the Ombudsperson

 What is the Ombudsperson?

-The SFU community is committed to the fair and just treatment of each and every member of the University community.
-SFU is proud to have established one of the first Ombuds Offices at a Canadian university.
-For over 40 years the Office has provided confidential, informal, independent, and neutral dispute resolution services to all members of the university community by providing information, advice, intervention and referrals.
-In keeping with this commitment, the University joined with the Simon Fraser Student Society (SFSS) and the Graduate Students Society (GSS) in 2008 to support the development of a new jointly funded Office of the Ombudsperson (Henceforth The Office).
+The SFU community is committed to the fair and just treatment of each and every member of the University.
+SFU was the first university in North America to establish an Ombuds Office and for close to 50 years the Office has provided confidential, informal, independent, and impartial dispute resolution services to students by providing information, advice, intervention and referrals.

 When You Should Contact The Office:

-- When you have a situation requiring help in communication or negotiation with other faculty, staff or others;
+• When you have a situation requiring help in to develop a strategy for communication or negotiation with other faculty, staff or others;

 The Office can help you by: